[?] Subscribe To This Site

 Were the additional brain regions activated because the kids were engaged in social and moral thinking?
 It seems very plausible.

-Empathy and the brain: When kids are cruel
+Empathy and the brain: Why kids are cruel

 The study mentioned above measured the responses of normally-developing kids.
 What about kids who show a cruel streak?